OnroerendErfgoed/atramhasis/paper/paper.md

 # Statement of need

-Atramhasis was written to be a lightweight open source SKOS editor.
+Atramhasis was written to be a user-friendly open source SKOS editor.
 First and foremost, we wanted a system that adheres to the SKOS standard, yet is useable for users without knowledge of SKOS or RDF.
 For a typical user, it had to feel as if they were consulting a normal website, as opposed to a RDF vocabulary since the latter can feel rather daunting to non-technical users.
 This not only applies to users consulting the thesauri, but also to those editing them.
-The editors do not write RDF statements, but edit data in a normal web admin interface, as seen in \autoref{fig:editingairfields}.
+Our thesaurus editors are not IT-specialists, but researchers in the field of cultural heritage.
+While a general understanding of thesauri is within their grasp, the technicalities of RDF are not.
+Thus, editors in Atramhasis do not write RDF statements, but edit data in a normal web admin interface, as seen in \autoref{fig:editingairfields}.
 All mapping to RDF and SKOS is done behind the scene, invisible to the editors.

 ![Editing the concept of airfields is simple and straightforward.\label{fig:editingairfields}](atramhasis_screen_edit_airfields.png)